Program overview

 Featured Experiences

-• Attend industry events and field trips to gain insights into current practices.
+• Participation in industry events and field trips to gain real-world insights and networking opportunities.

 Career Options

-Graduates of the Architectural Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Architectural Technician program can pursue a variety of career opportunities in Canada, including:

 • Architectural Drawings Team Member: Collaborate with architects to create detailed drawings and plans for construction projects.

-• Construction Manager: Oversee construction projects, ensuring they are completed on time and within budget.
+• Construction Manager: Oversee construction projects, ensuring they are completed on time, within budget, and to specifications.

-• Estimator: Analyze project specifications and costs to provide accurate estimates for construction projects.
+• Estimator: Analyze project costs and prepare estimates for construction projects, helping to ensure financial feasibility.

 • BIM Operator: Utilize Building Information Modeling software to create and manage digital representations of physical and functional characteristics of buildings.

-• Technical Consultant: Provide expert advice on building technologies and sustainable practices to clients and stakeholders.
+• Technical Consultant: Provide expert advice on building technologies and construction methods to clients and stakeholders.

-Other potential roles include Detailer, Sales Associate, and Facility Manager, with opportunities available in both public and private sectors, including architectural and engineering consulting firms, construction companies, and various design and construction environments.
+Other potential roles include Detailer, Sales Associate, and Facility Manager, with opportunities available in both public and private sectors, including architectural and engineering consulting, construction companies, and various design and construction firms.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.